qwc-services/qwc-services.github.io/src/configuration/ViewerConfiguration.md

 ### Adding and modify translations

-When working inside a `qwc-app` source folder, the translations can be found on two levels:
+When working inside a `qwc-app` source folder, the translations are located at `qwc-app/static/translations`.

-- At QWC components level, in `qwc-app/qwc2/static/translations`.
-- At application level, in `qwc-app/static/translations`.

-A script will take care of merging the component translations into the application translations.
-This way, when updating the QWC submodule, new translations are automatically obtained.
+A script will take care of merging the translations from the `qwc2` package into the application translations.
+This way, when updating the `qwc2` dependency, new translations are automatically obtained.
 This script is automatically invoked on `yarn start`, but can also be manually invoked using

     yarn run tsupdate